Xavier High School, Micronesia: Academics

-Xavier follows closely the academic program at Jesuit college prep schools in the United States: four years of religion, English, literature, science, and mathematics (concluding with calculus), three years of history, and two years of Latin, plus computer skills, study skills, and health and wholeness.
+Xavier follows closely the academic program at Jesuit college prep schools in the United States: four years of religion, English, literature, science, and mathematics (concluding with calculus), three years of history, and two years of language, plus computer skills, study skills, and health and wholeness.

-Religion courses are very traditional: in first year mainly the creeds, sacraments, virtues, Ten Commandments, and Our Father; in second year a contextual study of the New Testament and who Jesus is for them, following the Ignatian dynamic; in third year the Old Testament and Catholic liturgy; in fourth year discussion of major moral issues with the Catechism of the Catholic Church as a guide.
+Religion courses are very traditional: in the first year, mainly the creeds, sacraments, virtues, Ten Commandments, and Our Father are studied; in the second year, the New Testament and who Jesus is for them are contextualized, following the Ignatian dynamic; in the third year, the Old Testament and Catholic liturgy are studied; and in the fourth year, major moral issues are discussed with the Catechism of the Catholic Church as a guide.

-The active service component is during vacation between junior and senior year when each student devotes 160 hours to some project in direct service to the poor on their home island, keeps a journal, and at the end enters a common reflection on their experiences.
-Added to this is the Senior Survey Project, a semester course during which students learn research skills specific to their own island-nations, linking them again to their communities.
-Components specific to Micronesia also enter into the syllabus in the first year coverage of Pacific history and geography, while focusing on relationships among the various Micronesian cultures.
-Also, senior English classes have discussions of human rights and social justice issues.
+The active service component is during vacation between the junior and senior years when each student devotes 160 hours to some project in direct service to the poor on their home island, keeps a journal, and at the end, enters a common reflection on their experiences.
+Added to this is the Senior Survey Project, a semester course during which students learn research skills specific to their island nations, linking them again to their communities.
+Components specific to Micronesia also enter into the syllabus in the first year, covering Pacific history and geography while focusing on relationships among the various Micronesian cultures.
+Also, senior English classes discuss human rights and social justice issues.

-Environmental studies is included in the biology course and also offered as an elective in senior year, along with another elective on developmental studies specific to their own places of origin.
+Environmental studies are included in the biology course and offered as an elective in senior year, along with another elective on developmental studies specific to their places of origin.
 The other electives are Japanese in junior year and accounting and music in senior year.

-College and career prep are covered in third and fourth year English with preparation for the PSAT, SAT, and TOEFL tests, and also in college counselling courses in junior and senior year.
+College and career prep are covered in third and fourth-year English with preparation for the PSAT, SAT, and TOEFL tests, and also in college counseling courses in junior and senior years.

 Staffing and enrollment

-Xavier High School employs an international staff of Jesuits, volunteers, alumni, and local people.
+Xavier High School employs an international staff of Jesuits and volunteers, alumni and local people.
 Xavier had in 2014 an enrollment of 190 students (107 boys, 83 girls), While most of the boys board on campus, the girls live off campus and are served by school buses.
 Students come from the different island nations of Micronesia, serving the island-nations of the Federated States of Micronesia, the Republic of Palau, and the Republic of the Marshall Islands.
 They are selected by passing a written test and written recommendation.
 Alumni have gone on to influential roles throughout Micronesia.
 Some have described it as "the Harvard of Micronesia".